Skip to content

 return {"name": "John Doe", "account": "12345"}

-The tool_description helps the agent understand when to use the tool.
+The tool_description is what the LLM reads to decide when to call the tool.
+Be specific.

 Start conversations programmatically: